namesjames/invalid-html/readme.md

 1. Repeat until all errors are gone.

 ## Server
+If you'd like to see this file from a server instead, clone this repository and then `cd` into this directory.
+It's not nessecary to complete this exercise.
 1. Run `http-server -c-1 -o` to start a server
 1. Visit http://localhost:8080 to see the index page